Just-in-time and distributed task representations in language models: Methods

 \paragraph{Models} In the main paper, we present results on the open-weight pre-trained 4B, 12B, and 27B Gemma V3 models \citep[][]{team2025gemma}.
 In Appendix~\ref{app:qwen3}, we also show that the main findings replicate on the 4B, 8B, and 14B Qwen3 models \citep{qwen3}.

+\paragraph{Decoding task identity} We study a simple representation for new tasks given in-context evidence: whether token representations throughout the context contain robust task identity information.
+We trained simple linear decoders to predict the task category from the layer residual activations of different tokens.
+At each layer and token combination, we used 100 token instances for each task to train and test a task identity decoder.
+All decoders were trained for 20 epochs, with a batch size of 256 and a learning rate of 0.01.
+We report the decoding accuracy across the 25\% held-out test representations.

 \paragraph{Extracting transferrable task representations} We primarily investigate task vectors discovered in \citet{hendel2023context} as a window to study language models' transferrable task representations.
+In Appendix~\ref{app:function_vector}, we show that alternative extraction methods of transferrable task representations like function vectors \cite[see][]{todd2023function} show consistent results.
 We extract task vectors from few-shot prompts consisting of query-answer pairs and a test query, as shown in Figure~\ref{fig:overview}A. Task vectors are the layer residual activations extracted from the last token before answer generation (in the example in Figure~\ref{fig:overview}A, this corresponds to the highlighted colon token). \citet{hendel2023context} showed that task vectors can reinstate task performance on a different query even without any prior context.
 Specifically, when task vectors are patched onto (i.e., overwrite) the layer residual activations of the last token, they can recontextualize the model with the appropriate task context and enable the model to generate the task output without any prior few-shot examples.